zephyr111/ispc/docs/ispc.rst

 ::

   void *atomic_swap_{local,global}(void * * ptr, void *value)

+TODO [zephyr111]: update this part of the doc regarding 128-bit integers

 There are also atomic "compare and exchange" functions.
 Compare and exchange atomically compares the value in "val" to "compare"--if they